Axia-Tech/AXIA-wiki/docs/maintain/maintain-networks.md

 ### AlphaNet Test Network

-AlphaNet is the latest test network for AXIASolar.
+AlphaNet is the latest test network for AXIACoin.
 The tokens on this network are called _Westies_ and they purposefully hold no economic value.

-Run the AXIASolar binary and specify `alphanet` as the chain:
+Run the AXIACoin binary and specify `alphanet` as the chain:

 ```bash
 axiasolar --chain=alphanet